 Now it’s time to frost our mini cupcakes!

-I used the new Cool Whip Frosting, which can be found in the freezer section of Walmart (you can see all the photos from my shopping trip here).
-I first tried Cool Whip Frosting (cream cheese flavor) on a pumpkin cake and we really liked it, so I didn’t hesitate to use it on our cupcakes on a stick.
-This time around, I used both the vanilla flavor and the cream cheese flavor.
-I even bought a chocolate flavor, because I heard that it’s delicious, but I’m not sure yet what I’m going to use that on.
+I used the new Cool Whip Frosting, which can be found in the freezer section of Walmart.
+I first tried Cool Whip Frosting (cream cheese flavor) on a pumpkin cake, so I didn’t hesitate to use it on our cupcakes on a stick.
+This time around, I used both the vanilla flavor.

 Because this was all about celebrating love everyday, as I gave each one of my family members their cupcake on a stick, I told them something that I’ve been loving about them lately.

 For my youngest son, I told him that I love the way he’ll pick up items off of a grocery floor when they fall on the ground…even if he didn’t do it.
-Recently, a loaf of bread fell of the shelve while were on the aisle.
-An customer in a hurry, swerved their cart around it, but Mattie stopped and picked it up, without being asked.
+Recently, a loaf of bread fell off the shelve while we’re on the aisle.
+An customer in a hurry swerved their cart around it, but Mattie stopped and picked it up, without being asked.
 I love that he does kind things like this.

 When I gave Courtney her mini cupcake on a stick, I told her that I love how she’s so willing to assist me in the kitchen — whether it’s with cooking dinner or helping me take food photos for my blog.